vickyhella/vickyhella.github.io/docs/development-basics/boosting-productivity.md

 :::info

 If the device's SSH key has changed, you can either remove the offending key from your `known_hosts` file or update it with the new key.
-To do so, you can open `$HOME/.ssh/known_hosts` and remove the affected line.
-It can also be done with a command `ssh-keygen -R IP`.
+To do so, open `$HOME/.ssh/known_hosts` and remove the affected line.
+It can also be done with a command `ssh-keygen -R ip-address`.

 :::